Recycling by material: Aluminium

 Aluminium is one of the most efficient and widely recycled materials.
 Aluminium is shredded and ground into small pieces or crushed into bales.
 These pieces or bales are melted in an aluminium smelter to produce molten aluminium.
 By this stage, the recycled aluminium is indistinguishable from virgin aluminium and further processing is identical for both.
 This process does not produce any change in the metal, so aluminium can be recycled indefinitely.

-Recycling aluminium saves 95% of the energy cost of processing new aluminium.
+Recycling aluminium saves 96% of the energy cost of processing new aluminium, it also helps divert significant amounts of waste from landfills.
 This is because the temperature necessary for melting recycled, nearly pure, aluminium is 600 °C, while to extract mined aluminium from its ore requires 900 °C. To reach this higher temperature, much more energy is needed, leading to the high environmental benefits of aluminium recycling.
 Americans throw away enough aluminium every year to rebuild their entire commercial air fleet.
 Also, the energy saved by recycling one aluminium can is enough to run a television for three hours.